enclustra-bsp/bsp-xilinx/documentation/1_Introduction.md

 #### Prerequisites

-The supported OS for the build environment are: Ubuntu 16.04 LTS and Ubuntu 18.04 LTS
+The supported OS for the build environment is: Ubuntu 18.04 LTS

 To run the build script a Python interpreter is required.
 The system is compatible with both, Python 2 and Python 3.